 ×

-The Multiarch Tuning Operator enhances the operational experience within multi-architecture clusters, and single-architecture clusters that are migrating to a multi-architecture compute configuration.
+The Multiarch Tuning Operator optimizes workload management within multi-architecture clusters and in single-architecture clusters transitioning to multi-architecture environments.

-When a pod is created, the operand performs the following actions:
+When a pod is created, the operands perform the following actions:

 1. Add the multiarch.openshift.io/scheduling-gate scheduling gate that prevents the scheduling of the pod.